MicrosoftDocs/entra-docs/docs/global-secure-access/scripts/powershell-compliant-network-breakglass.md

     Write-Host "Invalid action.
 Please type 'all' or 'ids'."
 }

-# Save the list of Compliant Network CA policies that were moved to Report-Only mode to the C:\BreakGlass folder for use in .\breakglass.ps1
+# Save the list of Compliant Network Conditional Access policies that were moved to Report-Only mode to the C:\BreakGlass folder for use in .\breakglass.ps1
 $result += "Number of policies placed in Report-Only mode: $($count)"
 $path = "C:\BreakGlass\ReportOnlyCompliantNetworkCAPolicies.txt"
 if (Test-Path $path)